Theory of rare-earth Kramers magnets on a Shastry-Sutherland lattice: dimer phases in presence of strong spin-orbit coupling

-Here we discuss the evolution of excitation spectra under external magnetic fields that can be investigated through neutron scattering, terahertz spectroscopy and electron spin resonance experiments.
-To simplify our discussions, we consider that the magnetic field is applied along $[001]$ direction, \textit{i.e.}, $\mathbf{B}=B\hat{z}$.
+\subsect{Spectral evolution under magnetic field $\parallel[001]$} Here we discuss the evolution of excitation spectra under external magnetic fields that can be investigated through neutron scattering, terahertz spectroscopy and electron spin resonance experiments.
+To simplify our discussions, we consider that the magnetic field is applied along the $[001]$ direction, \textit{i.e.}, $\mathbf{B}=B\hat{z}$.
 We also assume that the system lies deep within the dimer phase and the inter-dimer interactions can be ignored compared to the intra-dimer ones.
-As previously mentioned, under magnetic fields $\parallel[001]$, the mixing between the singlet and triplet levels are forbidden by symmetries.
+As previously mentioned, under magnetic fields $\parallel[001]$, the mixing between the singlet and triplet levels is forbidden by symmetries.
 The energy of the singlet state $\ket{s}$ remains unaffected in the presence of the magnetic field:

 In contrast, the three triplet states experience mutually mixing in presence of magnetic fields.
 Such mutual mixing will result avoided level crossing of triplets under magnetic field.
 However, level crossing between the singlet and triplet levels still are allowed by symmetries.
 We denote the three triplet eigenstates as $\ket{t,-}$, $\ket{t,0}$, $\ket{t,+}$ with energies $E_{t,-}(B)<E_{t,0}(B)<E_{t,+}(B)$.
 In the limit where the field dominates over the exchange interactions, the energies of the three triplet levels $\ket{t,\pm}$, $\ket{t,0}$ can be obtained from the non-degenerate perturbation theory: